PAST ISCF NEWS FOR

 Sean Lane no showed.
 McDonald advances to the finales and gets a win by forfeit and Lane gets a LOSS.

-4. Light Heavyweight
+4. ISCF MMA Light Heavyweight

 Sam King Vs Tom Mcllwain